 McGuire said National Service Dogs came to the school to assist with the transition a couple of times, so Heartly could get used to the office space.

 Now that Heartly is all trained, he shares his days between the London and Woodstock campuses.
-His schedule for the fall semester is still under review.
+His schedule for the fall semester will be announced soon.

 If you would like to book an appointment with Heartly, you can do so by contacting Counselling and Accessibility Services at 519-452-4282 or at firstname.lastname@example.org.